Updated: Aug 26

 Anything that creates friction for those criteria negatively impacts effectiveness, therefore belonging and for the organization, retention of precious talent.
 Research shows that belonging creates a 3X improvement in well-being which leads to a 2X improvement in enterprise performance in terms of gross revenue, margin and market share.

 I hope you found this first part of my conversation with Janet informative and exciting.
 I am confident about the extraordinary information she can share to help us all think about how we are going to approach the future of the workspace.
-Be sure to click on this RSVP link to secure your space to the Aug 3rd webinar.

 About the Author